 In order to complete a puzzle, a child will rely on their ability to remember which shapes fit in which spaces to complete the whole picture.

 Our puzzles at Little Big Workshop are customised with your child’s name and a shape of your choice.
 The pieces are made with 12mm wood pieces which are a great size for those little fingers, and placed into a 12mm wood board.
 All pieces are painted in your child’s favourite colours.
-Contact us to order your custom puzzle for your child today and see how puzzles help child development!
+Take a look at our name puzzles available for purchase or contact us to order your custom puzzle for your child today and see how puzzles help child development!

 Check out the amazing puzzles we’ve created for our customers on Instagram!